TrinityChristiana/env-test2/README.md

 3. Click the **GREEN** "Create repository from template" button
 4. Clone your new repo to your local machine
+5. CD into your new directory
+6. Run this command `git rm --cached .env && git add -A && git commit -m "ignored env file"`
 5. Start working!

 ## Starting the Project